salilab/conda-recipes/imp/README.md

 To build with these, first delete `$HOME/conda_build_config.yaml`, then build IMP with `conda mambabuild -c salilab --python=2.7 imp`.

-We only build Python 2.7 packages for Mac and Linux.
+We only build Python 2.7 packages for Linux.
 On Windows it requires using an ancient C++ compiler which fails to build big chunks of the IMP code, and few or no users use the Python 2 Windows package anyway.